 As an ardent supporter of the Second Amendment for many years, I was looking forward to hearing from NRA president Wayne LaPierre about the Sandy Hook Elementary School massacre.
 He had the good sense to wait for a decent while before speaking and thereby convey some evidence of actually thinking about this horrifying event, unlike the lockstep, ignorant leftists who began promulgating grand gun-ban wisdom within minutes afterward.

 By now anyone who is not residing in an unelectrified cabin in the mountains of Montana knows about the firestorm of controversy created by the June 30, 2012 SCOTUS ruling on Obamacare.
 What is less obvious is the confusion the ruling has left in its wake.
-Much of this confusion has to do with indiscriminate labels bouncing off the walls of public discourse.
+Most of this confusion has to do with indiscriminate labels bouncing off the walls of public discourse.